5 Fun Hikes in Santa Rosa

 Another idea: instead of retracing your steps, continue via the Hayfields Trail into Jack London Park, which offers many trails and historic diversions.
 If you do this, plan to leave a second car in Jack London’s parking lot to drive your party back to the hike’s starting point.

-Advanced: Gunsight Rock at Hood Mountain Regional Park
+Advanced: Lawson Trail at Hood Mountain Regional Park

 Santa Rosa Accommodations

 Santa Rosa offers a wide variety of hotels, inns, B&Bs and other places to stay, from budget-friendly to luxurious.
 Here are four solid choices to base yourself for hiking excursions:

 Four-Diamond luxury hotel with an award-winning in-house restaurant (John Ash & Co.) and an on-site spa.
 Bocce ball court, in-room fireplaces, pool, fitness facility, business center.